jonameijers/USB-MIDI-Breath-Controller-for-ATmega32u4/README.md

 * We will use a hardware SPI implementation.
 This requires the SPI kernel module to be loaded by uncommenting the 'dtparam=spi=on' line in /boot/config.txt

-### To turn the Raspberry Pi Uno into a standalone USB midi controller, follow these steps:
+### To turn the Raspberry Pi Zero into a standalone USB midi controller, follow these steps:

 1. `echo "dwc2" | sudo tee -a /etc/modules`